 The paper Guy Lodge and I have written on Devo More and Welfare as part of the wider Devo More project is published on Tuesday.
 There’s extensive coverage of it in today’s Scotland on Sunday to whom we’ve given a preview of the paper, including a news article here and a comment piece by Guy and me here.
-The paper will be available from the IPPR’s website, and I’ll update this post to include further relevant links as they become available.

 Category Archives: Northern Ireland

 It has been quite easy to miss from Great Britain, but over the last few months there have been the beginnings of a serious debate about devolution finance in Northern Ireland.
 Until now, this debate has been largely absent there, with the (major) exception of the debate about devolving corporation tax.

 I’ve argued before that the corporation tax debate has been rather an unreal one, rooted in a serious absence of basic information and misapprehensions about both the benefits and problems of tax devolution (see HERE and HERE).
 With the UK Government’s decision in March 2013 to put the issue on hold at least until after the Scottish independence referendum, that debate has at least paused.
 There still seems to be a belief there, however, that corporation tax devolution is not only viable and practicable but some sort of holy grail for the invigoration of the Northern Ireland economy.
 (A separate part of the Northern Ireland debate has led to devolution of air passenger duty for long-haul flights, set at a lower level for 2012-13 and passing APD to Stormont’s control from the start of 2013.
 In practice, there’s only one such flight – a daily one from Belfast International to Newark, New Jersey, in the US.)